maxthraxx/WFGY/ProblemMap/README.md

 | Philosophical Recursion | Very High | ✅ Stable |
 | Multi‑Agent Chaos | Very High | ✅ Stable |

-\*Difficulty reflects the gap between typical LLM ability and a production‑ready fix.
-“Very High” means almost no off‑the‑shelf tool addresses it today.
+\*Difficulty = gap between default LLM ability and a production‑ready fix; “Very High” means almost no off‑the‑shelf tool tackles it.

 ---

 ### 🛠 How to Use These Docs

-Each problem page provides:
+Each problem page covers:

-1. **Symptoms** – what failure looks like in practice
+1. **Symptoms** – what the failure looks like
 2. **Root Causes** – why standard pipelines break
-3. **Module Breakdown** – which WFGY pieces fix it
+3. **Module Breakdown** – which WFGY parts fix it
-4. **Status & Examples** – demo or code you can run now
+4. **Status & Examples** – code or demo you can run now

-If you need something that isn’t listed—or want to help extend a partial fix—open an Issue or start a discussion. **Pull requests are welcome, especially with real failure traces.**
+Missing issue?
+Open an Issue or PR—real failure traces especially welcome.

 ---